 I made the plant wall along the left side to offset the asymmetrical loveseats and balance things out a bit.
 I grabbed a few terra cotta pots, spray painted them with white outdoor paint [HERE], and then hung them with wall planter hoops [HERE].

 The loveseats are both from Target [HERE].
 They go on sale pretty often and are great quality.
-There were a few reviews that said they had issues with pieces arriving damaged, but ours were all in good condition and quick and straightforward to assemble.
-It’s been a few months now (I know, I know – I’m a little behind on this article), and we’re really happy with them!
+There were a few reviews that said they had issues with pieces arriving damaged, but ours were all in good condition and quick + straightforward to assemble.
+It’s been a few months now, and we’re really happy with them!

 I picked up a couple side tables from Walmart [HERE], pillows [pink, lumbar, gold], and planters [HERE] to bring some green into the space.

-Now for our favorite parts – Joseph loves the black Adirondack chair and the kids love the new gas fire pit (s’mores anyone?!).
+Now for our favorite parts – Joseph loves the black Adirondack chair and the kids love the new gas fire pit (or they love all the s’mores we can make over it 😉).

 I searched high and low for a reasonably priced gas fire pit and finally found one at Lowes [HERE].
 All the other gas fire pits I found were in the $300 – $500 range.
 This one was under $200!
 It’s a great size, high quality, and even puts out a little heat.
 I think it was under $200 because it’s just a powder coated black (no fancy stone or tile top), but that was fine with us.